mqzaoshui/mqzaoshui.github.io/_posts/2023-05-24-Anchor-free and Mobile.md

-# Mobile && Anchor-free by M.Q
+# Mobile and Anchor-free by M.Q

 ## Introduction
 This project is based on the Yolov6 and Mobilevit architectures.